 Many acers are slow growing and compact, making them an excellent choice for small gardens.
 Grow them as a free-standing specimen, as a part of a border, or in a large container.

-The most important thing to remember when growing Japanese maples is to give them a sheltered position.
-They need to be protected not only from northern and easterly winds but from frosts, too – protect them in winter with fleece, if necessary.
-Japanese maples will tolerate most soils except very heavy clay.
+The most important thing to remember when growing acers is to give them a sheltered position.
+They need to be protected not only from northern and easterly winds but from frosts, too – cover them with fleece in winter, if necessary.
+Acer trees will tolerate most soils except very heavy clay.

 Discover 10 gorgeous acers to grow, below.

-Acer palmatum.
-In autumn the foliage of this Japanese maple turns red, orange and yellow.
+In autumn the foliage of Acer palmatum turns red, orange and yellow.
 Grow in a prominent spot with shelter from both late frosts and hot sunshine.
 The best colour is produced on neutral to acid soil.
-Height 6m.

 Acer palmatum ‘Bloodgood’